paramshah07/EasyInvest/README.md

-# Grandma & Grandpa's ETF
+# EasyInvest

 ## Summary

-*Grandma and Grandpa's ETF* is a project to help older, financially interested but technically challenged investors enter the modern investment landscape with confidence.
+*EasyInvest ETF* is a project to help older, financially interested but technically challenged investors enter the modern investment landscape with confidence.

-Grandma and Grandpa's ETF is a **user-input based investment portfolio tool** that enables the user to visualise a personalised investment strategy based on an assessment of their specific interests, goals and needs.
+EasyInvest ETF is a **user-input based investment portfolio tool** that enables the user to visualise a personalised investment strategy based on an assessment of their specific interests, goals and needs.

 The jupyter lab notebook we have developed sets out the steps for a user to input their investment preferences and execute code in a user friendly manner.
 By compiling various ETF's through an API we have given the user access to the latest trading information across a variety of industries.
 The final result is the allocation of an ETF based on their goals and a visual dashboard with varying performance metrics.